We are a resale marketplace. Prices may be above or below face value.

 Dallas had a great season, going 52-30 for the regular season and earning a spot in the NBA Playoffs.
 The team averaged 108.0 points per game and performed very well on the road.
 The Mavericks road record was 23-18, for a win percentage of .561.

 In the NBA Playoffs, the team faced the Utah Jazz in the first round.
 The Jazz took game one in a close matchup.
 The Mavericks won the next two games before losing to Utah by one point on April 23.
 From there, Dallas won the next two games and moved on to face the Phoenix Suns.
 The Suns took an early two-game lead in the series before Dallas tied it up by winning the next two.
-It went all the way to a game seven-game before the Mavericks blew past the Suns, with a final score of 123-90.
+It went all the way to a seventh game before the Mavericks blew past the Suns, with a final score of 123-90.
 In round three, the Mavericks would take on the Golden State Warriors.
 Sadly, the Warriors took down the Mavericks in five games.

-Mavericks 2015-2019 and Team History
+Mavericks Early History

 The Dallas Mavericks were founded in 1980, towards the end of the NBA's era of rapid expansion.
-Their first-round draft pick Kiki Vandeweghe was so upset that he was heading to this brand-new team, that he refused to play for them.
+Their first-round draft pick, Kiki Vandeweghe, was so upset that he was heading to this brand-new team that he refused to play for them.
 Dallas ownership traded Kiki for future draft picks and ultimately wound up with two great players in Sam Perkins and Rolando Blackman.
 Some of the best seasons for the Mavericks came between 1985 and 1988.
 Their best season as a team was in 1986 when the team finished 27 games above .500.
 Sadly, they could not reach the finals that year, bowing out after the first round.

-Perhaps the most known fact about the Mavericks, is that they are owned by the most famous and dynamic owner in sports, Mark Cuban.
+Perhaps the most known fact about the Mavericks, is that they were once owned by the most famous and dynamic owner in sports, Mark Cuban.
 Mark Cuban has a long history of fines, arguments with former NBA Commissioner David Stern, and non-stop yelling at officials.
 Throughout their history, the Mavericks have won their division three times, first in 1987, then in 2007, and finally in 2010.
 They won the Western Conference in 2006 and 2011.
 In 2011, they also won their first NBA Championship to date.

 Recently Viewed Links